warmist/scripts/docs/combine.rst

     2. Items that have an associated race/caste, grouped by item type,  race, and caste
     3. Ammo, grouped by ammo type, material, and quality.
 If the ammo is a masterwork, it is also grouped by who created it.
     4. Anything else, grouped by item type and material

-Each category has a default stack size of 30 unless a larger stack already exists "naturally" in your fort.
-In that case the largest existing stack size is used.